productiontype/Newsreader/README.md

 Contributions
 -------------

-The project is led by Production Type, a digital type design agency based in Paris.
+The project is led by Production Type, a digital type design agency based in Paris and Shanghai.
 To contribute ideas and feedback, see [github.com/productiontype/Newsreader](https://github.com/productiontype/Newsreader)